cjyuan/cyf-notes/ITP-Onboarding-PR.md

 In the CYF course, the recommended way to let a reviewer know you've made the requested changes is to:
   - Reply to their comments (which you’ve already done — great!)
-  - Replace the "Reviewed" label by to "Needs review" label instead of directly requesting a review from the rereview
+  - Replace the "Reviewed" label by a "Needs review" label instead of directly requesting a review from the rereview

 ---